bencmbrook/turborepo-playwright-sigkill-repro/README.md

 1. Confirm port 3002 is not in use. `lsof -i:3002` should print nothing.
 2. `pnpm i`
 3. `cd apps/web`
-4. `pnpm exec playwright test`
+4. `pnpm exec playwright test`.
+The test will run and the command should exit successfully.
-5. Run `lsof -i:3002`.
-You will see the service is still running.
+5. Now run `lsof -i:3002`.
+You will see the service is still running, even though the process finished.
     - You can also go to [http://localhost:3002](http://localhost:3002) to verify the web server process is still running.

 ## Repro notes